rmcanany/SolidEdgeHousekeeper/README.md

 Break design and/or construction part copy links

 ### Edit properties
 Searches for text in a specified property and replaces it if found.
 The property, search text, and replacement text are entered on the Input Editor.
-Activate the editor using the `Property find/replace` `Edit` button on the **Task Tab** below the task list.
+Activate the editor using the `Property find/replace` `Edit` button.

 ![Find_Replace](My%20Project/media/property_input_editor.png)

 A `Property set`, either `System` or `Custom`, is required.
-For more information, see the **Property Filter** section above.
+For more information, see the **Property Filter** section in this README file.

 There are three search modes, `PT`, `WC`, and `RX`.

 - `PT` stands for 'Plain Text'.
 It is simple to use, but finds literal matches only.
 - `WC` stands for 'Wild Card'.
-You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB Like syntax.
+You use `*`, `?`  `[charlist]`, and `[!charlist]` according to the VB `Like` syntax.
 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.

 The search *is not* case sensitive, the replacement *is*.
 For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the Input Editor above.

-If the specified property does not exist in the file, you can optionally have it added automatically.
-This option is set on the **Configuration Tab -- General Page**.
+If the specified property does not exist in the file, you can optionally add it by enabling the `Add any property not already in file` option.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.

+On the other hand, if you want to delete a property, set the Replace type to `PT` and enter the special code `%{DeleteProperty}` as the Replace string.
+As above, this only works for `Custom` properties.

-If you are changing `System.Material` specifically, there is an option to automatically update the part's material properties (density, face styles, etc.).
-Set the option on the **Configuration Tab -- General Page**.
+If you are changing `System.Material` specifically, you can also update the properties associated with the material itself.
+Select the option `For material, update density, face styles, etc.`.

 The properties are processed in the order in the table.
 You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
 Only one row can be moved at a time.
 The delete button, also at the top of the form, removes selected rows.

-You can copy the settings on the form to other tabs.
-Set the `Copy To` CheckBoxes as desired.

 Note the textbox adjacent to the `Edit` button is a `Dictionary` representation of the table settings in `JSON` format.
 You can edit it if you want, but the form is probably easier to use.

 EXPERIMENTAL: Direct edit uses the structured storage for fast execution.
+If you want to try that out, select the option `Edit properties outside Solid Edge`.

 ### Edit variables
 Adds, changes, and/or exposes variables.
 The information is entered on the Input Editor.
 Access the form using the `Variables edit/add/expose` `Edit` button.
 It is located below the task list on each **Task Tab**.